Searching in All [clear]

 What legal aspects do I need to consider when starting my business?

 Many different legal aspects must be considered when starting or growing a small business.
-These include: zoning, permits, business structure, taxes, registrations, worker’s compensation, patent and trademark infringement, leases, contracts, discrimination, and many more.
-The SBDC does not provide legal advice or services and strongly recommends you consult with an attorney on legal issues.
+These include: the business structure you choose (entity type), zoning, permits, taxes, registrations, worker’s compensation insurance if you have employees, patent and trademark registrations, leases, contracts, discrimination, and much more.
+The SBDC does not provide legal advice or services and strongly recommends you consult with an attorney.

 How should I structure my business?

-Your choice of business structure impacts taxes, liability, owner succession and other areas of your business.
+Your choice of business structure impacts taxes, liability and other areas of your business.
 The basic structures of business ownership are sole proprietorship, limited liability company (LLC), partnerships, c-corporations and sub chapter s-corporations.
-Among other considerations, selection of a business structure depends on the level of control you desire, size and nature of the business and vulnerability to lawsuits.
-Consult with an attorney and an accountant to determine the structure that works for you.
+Among other considerations, selection of a business structure depends on the level of control you desire, the size and nature of the business and possible vulnerability to lawsuits.
+Read through the benefits and limitations of each structure type on the Legal Structure page of business.idaho.gov then consult with an attorney and an accountant to determine the structure that works for you.